Tetnuldi Ski Resort Georgia

 Search & book all Mestia accommodation.

 For those with a rental car, an intriguing alternative to Mestia is the little village of Chvabiani to the east.
 Several magnificent guesthouses, some with their own stone towers, dot the quiet village.
-In good snow it is even allegedly possible to ski all the way down the village from the resort.
+In good snow it is even possible to ski nearly all the way down to the village from the resort.

 Search & book Chvabiani accommodation.